House of Lancaster: Henry VI and the fall of the House of Lancaster

 The Hundred Years' War caused political division between the Lancastrians and the other Plantagenets during the minority of Henry VI: Bedford wanted to maintain the majority of the Lancastrians' French possessions; Humphrey of Lancaster, 1st Duke of Gloucester wanted to hold only Calais; and Cardinal Beaufort desired a negotiated peace.
 Gloucester's attacks on Beaufort forced the latter from public life but brought him little advantage as the Earl of Suffolk's influence over the king enabled him to direct policy for the rest of the decade.
-Gloucester remained heir presumptive but in 1441 his ambitious wife, Eleanor Cobham, consulted astrologers on the likelihood of the king's death and was arrested for treasonable necromancy—although Gloucester was not implicated he was discredited forced into retirement.
+Gloucester remained heir presumptive but in 1441 his ambitious wife, Eleanor Cobham, consulted astrologers on the likelihood of the king's death and was arrested for treasonable necromancy—although Gloucester was not implicated he was discredited and forced into retirement.
 In 1447 Suffolk had him arrested and within days he died in prison.

 England's ally Philip III, Duke of Burgundy defected to Charles when the English ambassadors' refusal to renounce the claim to the French crown stalled negotiations, signing the Treaty of Arras (1435).
 The French reorganised the superior numbers of their feudal levies into a modern professional army and retook Paris, Rouen, Bordeaux and Normandy.
 Victories at the Battle of Formigny in 1450 and the Battle of Castillon in 1453 brought the war to an end with the House of Lancaster losing forever all its French holdings, except Calais and the Channel Islands.

 Henry VI proved to be a weak king and vulnerable to the over-mighty subjects who developed private armies of retainers.
 Rivalries often spilled over from the courtroom into armed confrontations, such as the Percy–Neville feud.
 Without the common purpose of the war in France, Henry's cousin Richard of York, 3rd Duke of York, and Richard Neville, 16th Earl of Warwick, used their networks to defy the crown.
 Henry became the focus of discontent as the population, agricultural production, prices, the wool trade and credit declined in the Great Slump.
 This led to radical demands from the lower classes.
 In 1450, Jack Cade raised a rebellion to force Henry to address the economic problems or abdicate his throne.
 The uprising was suppressed but conflict remained between villagers, gentry and aristocracy.
 Society remained deeply unsettled and radical demands continued to be suppressed such as those from the yeoman brothers John and William Merfold.